 How to Set Up Your Painting Workspace

-When you start painting your dollhouse, it’s important that you’re organized so that you know exactly what needs painted where, as well as have enough room for laying things out to dry if you are working with a new dollhouse kit.
+When you start painting your dollhouse, it’s important that you’re organized so that you know exactly what needs to be painted, as well as have enough room for laying things out to dry if you are working with a new dollhouse kit.

 Ask yourself: Do you have enough table space?
-Having large tables setup can give you lots of room to work as well as lots of space to lay out larger pieces while they dry.
+Having large tables set up can give you lots of room to work as well as lots of space to lay out the larger pieces while they dry.

 If you do not have enough table space, it can be helpful to use a folding card table even if just temporarily.

 If the weather is nice, you can also opt to paint everything outside.
 This only works however if you have a sunny day without too much wind.